celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ### Setup the Hardhat setting with Celo blockchain

-Open **hardhat.config.js**, to setup Celo blockchain, originally this file should look like:
+Open **hardhat.config.js** to set up Celo blockchain.
+Initially, this file should look like:

 ![Original Hardhat Config](./images/orgiginal_hardhat_config.png)

 At the top of the file, we will import some of the Hardhat plugins and dependencies we have previously installed in our project.

-So add following the last **require()**:
+So, add the following below the last **require()**:

 ```js
 require("hardhat-awesome-cli");
 require("dotenv").config();
 ```

-This way we will have access to the local environment variables we will set to not compromise our private key and other secrets by committing them to GitHub by mistakes and we will have access to the **cli** task for easier use of Hardhat.
+This way, we will have access to the local environment variables we will set to avoid compromising our private key and other secrets by committing them to GitHub by mistake, and we will have access to the **cli** task for easier use of Hardhat.

-Now the top of this file, should look like:
+Now, the top of this file should look like:

 ![Hardhat Config Require Plugins](./images/hardhat_config_require_plugins.png)

-New, let's change the hardhat settings to be able to tests our contract locally, as well as on Celo Testnet Alfajores and on Celo Mainnet, while keeping our private key secure.
+Now, let's change the Hardhat settings to be able to test our contract locally, as well as on Celo Testnet Alfajores and on Celo Mainnet, while keeping our private key secure.

-So let's replace all the content of hardhat.config.js after the lines we just add by
+So, let's replace all the content of `hardhat.config.js` after the lines we just added by:

 ```js
 const {